 Moving certainly isn’t cheap, and the project of transplanting your family will require you to take a long look at your expenses.
 A new home and new environment might be the perfect opportunity to make adjustments to your family’s spending, streamline your budget and live more affordably.
 Where to start?

-Many Americans have begun to look to alternatives to their expensive cable bill as a way to cut into their budget – Hub Entertainment Research reported that over 30 percent of Americans would be willing to cut the cord, or at least settle for an “unbundled” subscription from their provider, if the option were available at the right price, according to MediaPost.
+Many Americans have begun to look to alternatives to their expensive cable bill as a way to cut into their budget.
+According to popular consumer trend analyst eMarketer, upwards of 33 million Americans cut the cord by the end of 2018.
 With more ways to cut the cord on the market than ever before, you may want to explore canceling your cable bill as a means of reducing costs before and after you move into your new home.

 Cable bills are expected to grow even more expensive

-Cutting the cord has never been more appetizing
+Cutting the cord has never been more appealing

-Several OTT services are evolving in 2015 as companies devote more time and energy to online streaming, according to eWeek.
-Networks like HBO and CBS have created their own stand-alone streaming channels, Amazon and Hulu have continued to expand their services and archives and media dongles like Google’s Chromecast can even turn legacy screens into smart TVs.
+While Netflix helped pave the way for cord cutting, several OTT services are evolving as companies devote more time and energy to online streaming.
+Networks like HBO and CBS have created their own standalone streaming channels, Amazon and Hulu have continued to expand their services and archives and media dongles like Google’s Chromecast can even turn legacy screens into smart TVs.

-For those who don’t want to sacrifice their sports access, Internet TV services like Sony Vue and Dish’s Sling TV will deliver live games over-the-top.
-Sony’s Vue line-up includes Fox Sports, while Dish’s service boasts access to the coveted ESPN and its affiliates.
+For those who don’t want to sacrifice their sports access, internet TV services like Sony’s PlayStation Vue, DIRECTV NOW and Sling TV will deliver live games over-the-top.
+PlayStation Vue and DIRECTV NOW’s lineups include ESPN and Fox Sports, while Sling TV boasts access to ESPN and its affiliates.